Local SEO content strategy: 5 tips to succeed online

 If you own a local business, you want to dominate the local search results of your niche.
 Nowadays, that might be even more important.
-But how do you write content that’ll pop up in those local search results?
+But how do you write content for your local business that’ll pop up in the search results?
 On what aspects should you focus?
-In this post, I’ll give tips you can use in order to set up your very own local SEO content strategy.
+In this post, I’ll give tips you can use to set up your very own local SEO content marketing strategy.

 Local SEO is for local businesses

-When you’re aiming to rank for local search results, you want people in a specific neighborhood, village or town to find and visit your website.
+When you’re aiming to rank for local search results, you want people in a specific neighborhood, village, or town to find and visit your website.
 In most cases, your goal is not to sell directly through your website.
-Instead, your website probably invites people to come to your store, to your practice or to hire you for your skills.
+Generally speaking, your website probably helps people to find your store, to your practice, or to hire you for your skills.
 Websites focusing on a local audience are different from those focusing on a national or global audience.
 In most cases, when visitors are interested in your services, you’ll have a personal interaction with them, whether that’s face-to-face, via a video call, or a phone call.
 Your competitors are the other local entrepreneurs in your specific niche.
-Perhaps you actually know your competitors.
+Probably you actually know your competitors.

 Make sure that the snippet of your web page that Google shows in the search results is optimized for local SEO.
 You want to do that because Google will know you’re focusing on a local audience, but you also want to do that because your audience will recognize you as a local business.

-Your audience is searching for that hairdresser nearby, the bakery around the corner, or that carpenter that’ll come to their house.
-They’ll click on those results that indicate that they are situated in their proximity.
+Your audience is searching for that plumber nearby, the bakery around the corner, or that carpenter that’ll come to their house.
+They’ll click on those results that indicate that they are situated in their area.
 That’s important for local search.
 Make sure your snippet is clear about where your business is.
 Make sure the title of your posts and pages is clear about that.
-Use the Yoast SEO snippet preview to see what your snippet will (probably) look like in the search results.
+Use the Yoast SEO Google preview to see what your snippet will (probably) look like in the search results.

 To rank in the local search results, you want to write content related to your local business.
 A blog is a great content strategy, and it works just as well for local content marketing and SEO.
 Write about what you know and what could be of interest to your target group!
 If you’re a carpenter, you should write about your projects and how happy they made your customers.
 If you’re a dentist, you should write about the most common problems concerning teeth.
 If you’re a florist, write about your beautiful bouquets!
 Write about your customers too.
 Local testimonials are great, just as ratings and reviews.
 If people are exceptionally satisfied, they should surely be able to leave a review on your website.
 But perhaps their story could also be told in a blog post.
 Writing about local events is also a great content strategy for local SEO.

 And: the Yoast Local SEO plugin

 Last, but not least: the Yoast Local SEO plugin makes implementing your SEO strategy easier.
-The local SEO plugin covers all kinds of technical things, like schema.org for local business, you need to be doing in order to rank in the local search results.
+The local SEO plugin covers all kinds of technical things, like Schema.org for local business, which you need to be doing in order to rank in the local search results.
 On top of that, it will help you set up excellent local landing pages, and will allow you to add functionalities you’ll need as a local business, like a store locator, to your website.
 When that’s done, you can truly focus on improving your SEO by writing the best content for your local business!